LSU-UE4/Pet-Sounds/README.md

 # Digital-Media-Capstone-
-Our repository for the Digital Media Capstone project ( Animal Music)
+Our repository for the Digital Media Capstone project ( Pet Sounds)

 Dependencies:
 opencv-python (V 4.2.0)